-We’ve evaluated the following VPNs based on these criteria:
+We’ve evaluated the best VPNs for Tor based on the following criteria:

 - Features designed specifically for Tor users